-Recommendations change rapidly and are understandably confusing.
-Everyone should get a series of primary vaccines followed by at least one booster.
+Recommendations change rapidly and can be confusing.
+Everyone should get a series of primary vaccines followed by a booster.
 The primary series ideally provides initial protection against COVID-19.
 Boosters are given later when immunity normally decreases over time.

-Generally speaking, immunosuppressed individuals (including liver transplant recipients) should receive 3 shots of an mRNA vaccine (Pfizer or Moderna) for their primary series followed by at least one booster 3 months after the primary series.
+Immunosuppressed adults (including liver transplant recipients) should receive 3 shots of an mRNA vaccine (Pfizer, Moderna) or 2 shots of a recombinant protein vaccine (Novavax) for their primary series followed by a booster (Pfizer, Moderna) at least 2 months after the primary series.

-Those who received a Johnson & Johnson vaccine should receive an mRNA vaccine for the second shot of their primary series followed by at least one booster using one of the mRNA vaccines.
+Immunosuppressed individuals who received a Janssen / Johnson & Johnson vaccine should receive an mRNA vaccine (Pfizer, Moderna), at least 4 weeks after the primary shot to complete the primary series.
+This should be followed by at least one booster (Pfizer, Moderna) at least 2 months after the primary series.